First time flyers

 Your ticket contains important information about your flights.
 You need to be aware of the terms, conditions and limitations that apply to your ticket.

 To board the plane you need a boarding pass.
-You can check-in online and print your boarding pass before you arrive at the airport.
+You can check in online and print your boarding pass before arriving at the airport, or show it on the Qantas app.
 Alternatively, your boarding pass will be issued when you present your ticket at the airport check-in desk.
-If you are holding an e-ticket your boarding pass will be issued once you show photo identification.
+If you have an eticket, your boarding pass will be issued once you show photo identification.

 Health precautions and medical considerations

 Health precautions are recommended for travel to some countries.
 See our visa and health page for information.
 Your doctor can advise if inoculations or medications are required or recommended.

 If you’re taking prescription medicine you should carry a copy of your prescription from your doctor and keep all medication in your carry-on baggage.

 When travelling with disabilities and other specific needs, flying for the first time can seem overwhelming, whether it's within Australia or to another country.
 To provide a stress free experience for you and our staff, we offer a range of options to help if you need to travel with mobility devices, have a medical condition, or just require extra assistance at any stage of your journey.